Apple's AirPods Max return to an all-time low of $395 for Prime Day

 Apple's over-ear headphones hit the same low during Amazon's sale in July.

 Since Apple never bothers to put its own products on sale, we have to rely on third party retailers to do it for them.
 Amazon Prime Day is always a good bet for Apple deals (as long as you're not looking for new, unlocked iPhones) and this October event is no different.
 Right now, Apple's over-ear headphones, the AirPods Max, have returned to $395.
-That's a record low and one we first saw during July's Prime Day sale.
+That's a record low on the Lightning models and one we first saw during July's Prime Day sale.
+The new USB-C version of the headphones is also on sale for $500, which is $50 off their regular price.

+During the iPhone 16 event in September, Apple announced new standard AirPods but didn't reveal a new pair of over-ear phones.
+Instead, the AirPods Max were given a couple of new colors and an upgrade to a USB-C port.
+Those models aren't seeing the same discount, however.
+If you're fine using an older charging method and don't need one of the new colors, you can save a decent amount of cash.
+We should also point out that new Max headphones may come next year, but they aren't likely to be near this price.

 Apple's over-ear headphones with a Lightning connection are back down to the low they hit for Prime Day in July.